 Connecting them to an Apple Watch is just a case of swiping up from the bottom of the screen, then tapping on the Airplay icon to bring up the Airpods option.
 On Apple TV, just press the play/pause button on the Siri remote while the case is open to bring up the Airpods as an audio source.

 And to hook them up to your Mac, click the volume icon in the Menu bar and choosing Airpods in ‘Output Device’.

-Thanks to the AirpodsforGA app (£free, Android), you can also summon Google Assistant rather than Siri with a double tap.
+Thanks to the free AirpodsforGA app, you can also summon Google Assistant rather than Siri with a double tap.